Halip26/material-of-cpp/strings/README.md

 # The code you provided is checking whether a given word is a palindrome or not.
-Here is an explanation for each line of code:
+Here is an explanation for each line of code

 ```#include <bits/stdc++.h>:``` This line includes the necessary standard library header files to handle input/output and string operations.